Beanthief/PurePlay-Anti-Cheat/docs/CONFIG.md

   - `1` — Model Training
   - `2` — Live Analysis

+- **recordBind**
+  *Type:* String
+  *Description:* The bind that, when pressed, will terminate the program.
+Can be any feature of any device.
+  **Important:** This bind must not be included in any whitelists.

 - **killKey**
   *Type:* String
   *Description:* The key that, when pressed, will terminate the program.